 The Human Memory Lab and the Neuroscience of Emotion and Thought Lab (Directed by Dr. Jessica Andrews-Hanna) are recruiting a postdoctoral fellow!
 Please see ad below.

-The clinical and cognitive neuroscience research conducted in our lab combines neuropsychological, cognitive neuroscience, and social psychology theories and methods.
+The clinical and cognitive neuroscience research conducted in the Human Memory Lab combines neuropsychological, cognitive neuroscience, and social psychology theories and methods.
 In our research we draw insight from individuals with memory disorders and cognitively normal younger and older adults.

 Current lines of research include:

-Although much of the research in the Human Memory Lab focuses on advancing cognitive neuroscience and neuropsychological models, we always consider how insights from basic research can inform new interventions for memory disorders.
-Dr. Grilli’s first line of research merged two largely separate literatures on self-referential processing and imagination to establish a new cognitive strategy for improving episodic memory in individuals with brain lesions.
-In a series of studies, we demonstrated that this new strategy is a highly effective intervention for adults with traumatic brain injury, capable of enhancing recognition, cued recall, free recall, and prospective memory across various delays and over and above a variety of other cognitive strategies.
+Investigating self-referential processing as a means for improving memory.
+Although much of our research has focused on advancing cognitive neuroscience models, in the Human Memory Lab we are always considering how insights from basic research can inform new interventions for memory disorders.
+Dr. Grilli’s first line of research merged two largely separate literatures on self-referential processing and imagination to establish a new cognitive strategy for improving episodic memory in individuals with acquired brain injury, which he and his colleagues referred to as self-imagination.
+We have demonstrated that self-imagination is a highly effective cognitive intervention for individuals with traumatic brain injury and cognitively normal older adults, capable of enhancing recognition, cued recall, free recall, and prospective memory across various delays and over and above a variety of cognitive strategies.